vdhamer/Photo-Club-Hub/.github/README.md

 > The app showcases curated images made by members of photo clubs.

-Since release 2.3.0, the app organizes images in a 3-level hierarchy or tree structure.
+Since release 2.3.0, the app structures the information in a 3-level hierarchy.
-A schematic representation of the main ("Portfolios") screen:
+Here is a schematic representation of the ("Portfolios") view that essentially puts photo clubs first:

 * photo clubA (hosted on siteA)
   * portfolio1 of photographer1